tkwoodstock/Nand2Tetris/README.md

 # Tyler Woodstock Projects for Nand2Tetris

 ## Overview
-Nand2Tetris is an online course delivered by Noam Nisan and Shimon Schocken at the Hebrew University of Jerusalem.
+Nand2Tetris is a free online course delivered by Noam Nisan and Shimon Schocken at the Hebrew University of Jerusalem.

 The course covers lower level computing concepts to give a better understanding of what happens "underneath the hood" of a modern computer and how higher-level programming languages are designed and developed.
 The structure of the course follows a trajectory of increasing computing complexity from low level logic gates up to a high-level programming language and full operating system, covering concepts such as: